Nonprofit Visa Sponsorship Jobs in Nebraska

 Education and Experience:

-- Valid driver’s license, proof of liability automotive insurance, and ability to drive for organization business.
+- Valid driver’s license, proof of liability auto insurance, reliable vehicle, and ability to drive on a daily basis for client and program needs within the community required.

 Physical Requirements:

-- Hybrid work environment (field, in-office, and remote).
+- Hybrid work environment (in-office, field, and remote).

 Lutheran Family Services is an equal opportunity employer.
 We do not discriminate against any employee or applicant for employment on the basis of age, race, religion, color, ethnicity, disability, gender, sexual orientation, gender identity, or national origin.